Female genital mutilation: Growth of opposition

 One of the earliest campaigns against FGM began in Egypt in the 1920s, when the Egyptian Doctors' Society called for a ban.
 (Note: UNICEF 2013 calls the Egyptian Doctors' Society opposition the "first known campaign" against FGM.)
 There was a parallel campaign in Sudan, run by religious leaders and British women.
-Infibulation was banned there in 1946, but the law was unpopular and barely enforced.efn|Some states in Sudan banned FGM in 2008–2009, but as of 2013, there was no national legislation.
+Infibulation was banned there in 1946, but the law was unpopular and barely enforced.
+Some states in Sudan banned FGM in 2008–2009, but as of 2013, there was no national legislation.
 The Egyptian government banned infibulation in state-run hospitals in 1959, but allowed partial clitoridectomy if parents requested it.
-(Egypt banned FGM entirely in 2008.)
+Egypt banned FGM entirely in 2008.

 In 1959, the UN asked the WHO to investigate FGM, but the latter responded that it was not a medical matter.
 Feminists took up the issue throughout the 1970s.
 The Egyptian physician and feminist Nawal El Saadawi criticized FGM in her book Women and Sex (1972); the book was banned in Egypt and El Saadawi lost her job as director-general of public health.
 She followed up with a chapter, "The Circumcision of Girls", in her book The Hidden Face of Eve: Women in the Arab World (1980), which described her own clitoridectomy when she was six years old:

 I did not know what they had cut off from my body, and I did not try to find out.
 I just wept, and called out to my mother for help.
 But the worst shock of all was when I looked around and found her standing by my side.
 Yes, it was her, I could not be mistaken, in flesh and blood, right in the midst of these strangers, talking to them and smiling at them, as though they had not participated in slaughtering her daughter just a few moments ago.

-Edna Adan Ismail raised the health consequences of FGM in 1977.